delta-io/delta/docs/source/delta-sharing.md

 # Read Delta Sharing Tables

+[Delta Sharing](https://delta.io/sharing/) is an open protocol for secure real-time exchange of large datasets, which enables organizations to share data in real time regardless of which computing platforms they use.
+It is a simple REST protocol that securely shares access to part of a cloud dataset and leverages modern cloud storage systems, such as S3, ADLS, or GCS, to reliably transfer data.

+In Delta Sharing, data provider is the one who owns the original dataset or table, and share it with a broad range of consumers.
+Each table can be configured to share with different options(history, filtering, etc.) We focus on consuming the shared table in this doc.

-Delta Sharing supports most of the options provided by <AS> DataFrame read for performing batch/streaming/cdf reads on tables.
+Delta Sharing data source supports most of the options provided by <AS> DataFrame for performing reads through batch, streaming, or table changes (CDF) APIs on shared tables.
 Delta Sharing doesn't support writing to a shared table.
-Please refer to the [delta sharing repo](https://github.com/delta-io/delta-sharing/blob/main/README.md) for more details.
+Please refer to the [Delta Sharing repo](https://github.com/delta-io/delta-sharing/blob/main/README.md) for more details.

-For Delta Sharing reads on shared tables with advanced delta features such as DeletionVectors and ColumnMapping, you enable integration with <AS> DataSourceV2 and Catalog APIs (since 3.1) by setting the same configurations as delta when you create a new `SparkSession`.
+For Delta Sharing reads on shared tables with advanced <Delta> features such as DeletionVectors and ColumnMapping, you enable integration with <AS> DataSourceV2 and Catalog APIs (since 3.1) by setting the same configurations as delta when you create a new `SparkSession`.
 See [_](delta-batch.md#sql-support).